 More about the MACI Program

 You will need to complete a total of 11 courses plus a Thesis to earn the Master of Arts in Conference Interpreting [MACI].
 The duration of the program is 12 months.
 An academic year includes two semesters, each semester running for 15 weeks.
 Successful completion of the program will require a total of 36 credits / 11 courses and 1 thesis (3 credits): 33 credits / 11 courses in core curriculum and 3 credits / Thesis.
 Consult the Hellenic American University website for a detailed list and description of courses in the degree program.

 Upon completion of your MA in Conference Interpreting degree studies you should be able to interpret accurately and precisely speeches, texts and abstracts in and out of your native language in a variety of professional settings and scientific and technical domains.
 You will develop essential skills including:

 - Sight Translation, Liaison, Consecutive, Remote & Simultaneous Interpreting

 - Critical thinking

 - Intercultural communication

-- Locating key linguistic resources needed for specialized interpreting assignments such as medical, legal and technical conferences
+- Identifying key linguistic resources needed for specialized interpreting assignments such as medical, legal and technical conferences

 During your studies for the MACI you will have the opportunity to engage in peer research projects under the supervision of our faculty and participate as working interpreters in simulated conferences.
 You will also develop your language fluency and decision-making through interpreting assignments and special language-enhancement master classes.
 Finally, you will receive extensive training in all Conference Interpreting modes including sight translation, community, consecutive and simultaneous interpreting in and out of your native language.